awesomerank/awesomerank.github.io/lists/dhamaniasad/awesome-postgres.md

 * [Pome ★1019](https://github.com/rach/pome) - Pome stands for PostgreSQL Metrics.
 Pome is a PostgreSQL Metrics Dashboard to keep track of the health of your database.
 * [pg\_view ★313](https://github.com/zalando/pg_view) - Open-source command-line tool that shows global system stats, per-partition information, memory stats and other information.
 * [pgbench](https://www.postgresql.org/docs/devel/static/pgbench.html) - Run a benchmark test on PostgreSQL.
+* [opm.io](http://opm.io) -  Open PostgreSQL Monitoring is a free software suite designed to help you manage your PostgreSQL servers.
+It can gather stats, display dashboards and send warnings when something goes wrong.

 ### Extensions
 * [cstore\_fdw ★960](https://github.com/citusdata/cstore_fdw) - Columnar store for analytics with PostgreSQL.